opensourcefeed/opensourcefeed.github.io/_posts/2025-01-27-solus-47-release.md

 - solus
 - release
 image: "/assets/images/post-images/solus/solus-4.7-featured.jpg"
-description:  olus 4.7 Endurance released with updated editions, kernels, and improved software centers.
+description:  Solus 4.7 Endurance released with updated editions, kernels, and improved software centers.
 Download and experience the latest from Solus today.
 ---

 Solus, the independent Linux distribution, has just unveiled its latest release: **Solus 4.7 Endurance**.
 This update focuses on enhancing the user experience across all editions with refreshed kernels, updated applications, and improved software center functionality.